Corey Seager Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels have the 17th-ranked team ERA among all MLB pitching staffs (4.25).
+- The Angels' 4.24 team ERA ranks 17th across all MLB pitching staffs.

-- Anderson makes the start for the Angels, his 12th of the season.
-He is 3-1 with a 5.62 ERA and 38 strikeouts through 57 2/3 innings pitched.
+- Barria makes the start for the Angels, his fourth of the season.
+He is 2-2 with a 2.08 ERA and 37 strikeouts in 39 2/3 innings pitched.

-- His last time out came on Wednesday against the Chicago Cubs, when the left-hander went five innings, surrendering four earned runs while allowing five hits.
+- His last time out was on Thursday against the Chicago Cubs, when the righty went five innings, surrendering two earned runs while allowing three hits.

-- The 33-year-old has a 5.62 ERA and 5.9 strikeouts per nine innings across 11 games this season, while allowing a batting average of .284 to opposing hitters.
+- The 26-year-old has put up an ERA of 2.08, with 8.5 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .186 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.